Elizabeth in the school cafeteria opening her plastic ware

 • If several bottles are the same size and shape, add a visual or tactile label to identify each one.
 For example, put a rubber band around the shampoo bottle and leave the conditioner unmarked.

-• Keep her bath towel where it will stay dry while she’s bathing but be within easy reach.
+• Keep a bath towel where it will stay dry while bathing but be within easy reach.

 If your child has low vision, keep in mind the importance of using color contrast to make objects stand out.
 It can be hard to find a bar of white soap in a white soap dish on a white counter.
 Putting the soap in a dark-colored soap dish will make it much easier for your child to find.